ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 - On `pi1` (the designated master node):
   - Run `curl -sSLf https://get.k0s.sh | sudo sh` to download the latest stable `K0s`.
-  - Run the following commands to deploy as a master (controller) node:
+  - Run the following commands to deploy as master (controller) node:

     ```
     # Install, start, and check the k0scontroller service